WelkinU/ThreadedVideoLoader/README.md

 Try other integers - 1, 2, etc. Use VideoLoader(-1) to see available devices.

 #### Slicing VideoLoader() objects is slow for large slices.
-Try using VideoLoader(precache_frames = True).
-For now, this is the best you can do on this.
+Options:
+1. Return an iterator from the slice operator with VideoLoader('myvideo.mp4',return_slices_as_iterator = True).
+Note this only is a speedup for positive values of step.
+Negative step values still require the loader to read the whole batch of frames.
+2. If you can frontload the load time, try VideoLoader('myvideo.mp4', precache_frames = True).

 #### When trying to load from certain 1920x1080 webcams on Windows 10, the stream can be very slow!
 I think this is a system issue.
-A workaround I have found is to set VideoLoader(0, height = **1081**, width = 1920) - it is fast, and returns videos at 1920x1080 (not 1081)
+A workaround I have found is to set VideoLoader(0, height = **1081**, width = 1920) - it loads frames at 30 FPS and returns videos at the correct size 1920x1080 (not 1081)

 ## TODO
-- [ ] Have VideoLoader slicing return iterator instead of list
+- [x] Have VideoLoader slicing return iterator instead of list - Use VideoLoader('myvideo.mp4',return_slices_as_iterator = True)
 - [ ] Smarter frame caching algorithm.
-Test tradeoffs between different frame caching methods for different use cases.